-Nuclear reactors use and produce very poisonous radioactive substances.
-Incidents leading to leaks and spillages of radioactive materials are not uncommon, sometimes leading to temporary closure of the plants.
-Whilst accidents may often be contained and do not always present major dangers to health and the environment, that is not always the case.
+Nuclear reactors use and produce very hazardous substances.
+Radioactive leaks and spillages are not uncommon, often leading to temporary closure of the plants.
+Accidents can lead to increased danger to people’s health and the environment.

 Windscale (Sellafield), Cumbria, UK, 10th October 1957

-One of two reactors at Britain’s first nuclear plant, used to produce plutonium for Britain’s nuclear weapons programme, caught fire and burned for two days dispersing poisonous radioactive smoke over Britain, Northern Ireland and northern Europe; radioactive fallout was identified as far away as in Norway, Belgium and Germany.
-There was no evacuation of local people, yet over 2 million litres of milk from a 500km2 area were poured into local rivers and the sea due to fears over Iodine-131 contamination.
+One of the two reactors at Britain’s first nuclear plant, used to produce plutonium for Britain’s nuclear weapons programme, caught fire and burned for two days, dispersing poisonous radioactive smoke over Britain, Northern Ireland and northern Europe.
+Radioactive fallout was identified as far away as Norway, Belgium and Germany.

 Demands on the reactor and its staff to produce material for Britain’s first thermonuclear bomb are likely to have contributed to the accident.
-The disaster was very much down-played by the government and the UK Atomic Energy Agency because of concerns that it would jeopardise plans to collaborate with the US on nuclear weapons research.
-The full inquiry into the accident was only allowed to be published 30 years after the event.
-A re-analysis of the radioactive fallout from the accident was published in 2007 and concluded that twice as much radiation had been emitted than was previously thought which could have caused around 240 cases of cancer.
-Final decomissioning of the site is still several decades away.
+The disaster was down-played by the British government and the UK Atomic Energy Agency, because of concerns that it would jeopardise plans to collaborate with the US on nuclear weapons research.
+The full inquiry into the accident was only published 30 years after the event.
+A re-analysis of the radioactive fallout from the accident was published in 2007 and concluded that twice as much radiation had been emitted than was previously thought.
+Final decommissioning of the site is still several decades away.

 Three Mile Island, Pennsylvania, US, 28th March 1979